 |Regulation Violations - SEC/CFTC||No|

 Unfortunately, there is no single, uniform pricing standard for working with a financial advisor.
 Catchphrases, including "fee-only," can be helpful; however, Americans often get confused with competitors promoting "fee-based" in response.

 Ultimately, to understand the underlying costs of advisory services, we always recommend asking for an itemized fees breakdown and reading the firm's ADV Part 2 Brochure (Item 5, "Fees and Compensation").

 |Trades Recommended Securities||Yes|

 As a financial advisory firm, Full Sail Capital can provide a variety of financial planning services for Americans.
 Financial advisors help you achieve your life goals, e.g., saving for retirement, by creating a comprehensive financial plan and managing your investment portfolio (e.g., stocks, ETFs, mutual funds, bonds).

 Financial planning services can include tax planning, estate planning, retirement planning, or life-based event planning such as saving for college, getting married, purchasing a home, paying down debt, or planning an inheritance.

-Full Sail Capital is headquartered in Oklahoma City, OK and currently serves in 2 states: Oklahoma, Texas.
+Full Sail Capital is headquartered in Oklahoma City, OK and currently serves in 3 states: Colorado, Oklahoma, Texas.

 investor.com relies on regulatory data from the SEC to rate and review financial advisor firms.
 As a result, we do not support personal reviews on the site.
 To file a complaint or dispute with this firm, please fill out the SEC Investor Complaint Form.